bob-ros2/bob_llama_cpp/README.md

 ## ROS Node LLM

-This ROS node is basically a client for an OpenAI compatible completition API endpoint.
+This ROS node is basically a client which uses the llama.cpp server own completetion endpoint (and `not` the OAI comapatible one which URL starts with /v1).
 It was tested yet only with an own hosted local [llama_cpp server](https://github.com/ggml-org/llama.cpp/tree/master/examples/server#readme).
-Other completition API server should work as well.

 ### Dependencies
 There are a couple of dependencies in order to be able to use all available features of this ROS Node.
 For an overview see [`requirements.txt`](https://github.com/bob-ros2/bob_llama_cpp/blob/main/requirements.txt)

 ### Starting the LLM client
-To run the client a completition endpoint must be available.
+To run the client a completion endpoint must be available.
 The default url is: http://localhost:8000

 ```bash
 # launch the LLM client with a terminal to